-The Daniel K. Inouye Graduate School of Nursing (GSN) was established by Congressional action in 1993 and since that time, a total of 798 Military and Federal nursing leaders have graduated.
+The Daniel K. Inouye Graduate School of Nursing (GSN) was established by Congressional action in 1993 and since that time, a total of over 900 Military and Federal nursing leaders have graduated.
 The Doctor of Nursing Practice Nursing (DNP) program prepares Advanced Practice Nurses (Nurse Practitioners, Nurse Anesthetists, and Clinical Nurse Specialists) to provide high quality patient care in traditional as well as austere settings, to support combat and humanitarian operations and to lead and influence policy in unique military and federal environments.
 The Doctor of Philosophy (PhD) in nursing science program prepares nurse scientists to conduct original research that aligns with research priorities of the Military and Federal Health Systems.
 The GSN supports force protection, military readiness and humanitarian intervention in our nation's Federal Health Systems.

 - Consistently lauded by national accreditation reviewers for excellent and unique academic programs.

 - 99.9% overall certification pass rates for over 20 years.

 - Graduates are fully prepared to work in any joint or military environment immediately upon graduation.

 - Rapid response to Service requests to stand up new academic program options (Women's Health NP)